Komodo

 The amazing array of marine life is waiting for all kinds of divers.
 From brilliantly colored, healthy reefs teeming with fishes, roaming shoals of fishes around huge pinnacles, scattered by giant trevallies, white and black tip reef sharks cruising around as well as the occasional turtle paddling by.
 The healthy coral formations do their own to multiply the joy when diving here.

 Due to its occasionally strong tidal currents, the timing of a dive is crucial.
 The best way to be at the right place at the right time is by joining our Komodo dive trips.
-Our local Fleet consists of two budget-friendly, comfortable liveaboards: BUSY GIRL and BAJAK and the most comfortable HIU BODHO, our boat for day trips.
+Our local Fleet consists of two budget-friendly, comfortable liveaboards: BUSY GIRL and BAJAK and the most comfortable HIU BODOH, our boat for day trips.

 Both liveaboards are all year round in the Komodo National Park, whilst Busy Girl is a very private boat with 2 cabins for a maximum of 4 guests; Bajak (Bajak laut = Sea Pirate in Javanese) is a bigger girl with the capacity to host up to 14 guests in 3 cabins.
 Our day boat is one of the largest in the area with more than 45 sqm of resting area and a dedicated chef to freshly cook every day.